Bruce Cordell: Roleplaying work

-Cordell frequently references certain characters, ideas, and organizations in his RPG works, creating a private continuity between various supplements.
-For example, The Illithiad references the character of Strom Wakeman and the organization known as the Arcane Order (an organization detailed heavily in another of Cordell's works, College of Wizardry).
+Cordell often referenced certain characters, ideas, and organizations in his RPG works, creating continuity between works.
+For example, The Illithiad references the character of Strom Wakeman and the organization known as the Arcane Order (an organization detailed in another of Cordell's works, College of Wizardry).
 Wakeman was quoted occasionally in Planescape books by Cordell, such as A Guide to the Ethereal Plane, and was instrumental to the course of events in the adventure Dawn of the Overmind (books which were themselves also connected through a phenomenon called an ether gap).
-Meanwhile, the Arcane Order returned in Tome and Blood as a detailed organization and the basis of a prestige class.
+The Arcane Order returned in Tome and Blood as a detailed organization and the basis of a prestige class.

-Most of Cordell's work for Malhavoc Press has followed similar patterns, creating a sort of story arc across When the Sky Falls, If Thoughts Could Kill, and Hyperconscious, connected by the god-like Dark Plea and, to a lesser extent, the kureshim race.
-In an interview with Monte Cook, Cordell himself described his style as including "subtle story threads that connect seemingly unrelated projects".
+Most of Cordell's work for Malhavoc Press has followed similar patterns, creating a story arc across When the Sky Falls, If Thoughts Could Kill, and Hyperconscious, connected by the god-like Dark Plea and, to a lesser extent, the kureshim race.
+In an interview with Monte Cook, Cordell himself said that he included "subtle story threads that connect seemingly unrelated projects".

-Cordell co-designed the 4th Edition Forgotten Realms Campaign Guide, and Gamma World Seventh Edition.
+Cordell co-designed the fourth edition Forgotten Realms Campaign Guide, and Gamma World Seventh Edition.

 After working for a few years as a designer on the fifth edition of D&D, Cordell left Wizards in July 2013.
 In August of the same year he joined Monte Cook at Cook's company Monte Cook Games, LLC (also called MCG) as Senior Designer.
 Not long after, MCG Kickstarted another RPG, The Strange.
 The Strange, co-written by Cordell and Cook, was published in August 2014.